CDCgov/covid19-forecast-hub/README.md

 ## Suggested workflow for first time submitters
 First-time pull requests (PRs) into the Hub repository must be reviewed and merged manually; subsequent ones can be merged automatically if they pass appropriate checks.

 We suggest that teams submitting for the first time make a PR adding their model metadata file to the [`model-metadata` directory](model-metadata) by 4 PM USA Eastern Time on the Wednesday they plan to submit their first forecast.
 This will allow subsequent PRs that submit forecasts to be merged automatically, provided checks pass.
+We also request that teams sync their PR branch with the `main` branch using the `Update branch` button if their PR is behind the `main` branch, to ensure the automerge action runs smoothly.

 ## Alignment between CovidHub and FluSight